NimishMishra/networking/notes/general_ideas.md

 ```

 The reason for this command running as root is very simple: it needs to prune the `cgroup` and end everything.
 So if this command is overridden in a dummy cgroup and destroy it, the command shall be executed as the root of the highest privilege in the hierarchy.

+- There are two things of interest:

+	-- `notify_on_release` which as named notifies when the last task is done.
+A `1` must be written to this file.

+	-- `release_agent` which contains the command to be executed